Obama Pardons: White House Sees ‘Pretty Stark Difference Between Chelsea Manning And Edward Snowden’

 Obama’s pardon for Chelsea Manning may be the preferred one, based upon those statements from the press secretary.

-Another effort, on behalf of Manning, is being made by two former US House Members who have both run for president in their respective parties’ primaries: Ron Paul and Dennis Kucinich.
+Another effort, on behalf of Manning, is being made by two former U.S. House Members who have both run for president in their respective parties’ primaries: Ron Paul and Dennis Kucinich.
 Both men are requesting that President Obama “grant the application for clemency submitted by Chelsea Manning and commute her sentence to time served.”

 Ron Paul and Dennis Kucinich Ask President Obama to Free Chelsea Manning @xychelsea – Please re-Tweet to @POTUS!!! https://t.co/CZMx2FjSpt pic.twitter.com/vo6r5mokAb — Ron Paul (@RonPaul) January 12, 2017